JoeLumbley/Animation/README.md

     End If
 End Sub
 ```
-- This method updates the frame counter and calculates the FPS, resetting the count every second.
+- **What It Does**: This method updates the frame counter and calculates the FPS, resetting the count every second.
+- **Why It Matters**: This feedback helps us understand how well the animation is performing.

+---

 ### Form Load Event